mikepyne/Trilobytes/README.md

 -----
  - Tests
  - More GUI controlls
+ - More niches
- - More effectors (mouthparts? body armor? spikes? sex organs? pheremone creators? poison creators? decoy creators? food creators?
+ - More effectors (body armor? sex organs? pheremone creators? poison creators? decoy creators? food creators?
 Egg layers?)
  - Genes that encode more than a single effector or sensor (Pair of antenna? pair of eyes? memory/flip-flop (loop output to input)?
  - Improve rendering (image based? decals?
 OpenGL?)
  - Genes inspector view